devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

-## Methodology for TensorFlow Implementation using DeepLabv3
+## TensorFlow Implementation using Pre-trained Models (MobileNet/DeepNet v3)
 Ujjwal Singh, Asmit Singh, Bradly Alicea

 ### INTRODUCTION
-In order to train your model on the deep networks, you will need to do the following:
+In order to implement a deep network analysis, you will need to do the following:

 1. create your dataset